-In the second half of the piece the speaker is taking a look at how this outlook on life translates into the interior emotions of another human being.
+In the second half of the piece, the speaker is taking a look at how this outlook on life translates into the interior emotions of another human being.

 The speaker is observing another person, someone who is unnamed and undefined.
 This person has crafted a mask for themselves that fits snuggly over their face but not so much so that the narrator is unable to see something of their interior life.
 The eyes of this person do not light up brightly when they smile or speak, their happiness is not genuine.
 This is reinforced by the next phrase which describes the way their this person’s smile appears to be “practised.”

-One can imagine, and perhaps relate, to the propensity for planning out social interactions.
-This person knew that they would at some point during the day need to fake emotion, and were ready to do so.
+One can imagine and perhaps relate, to the propensity for planning out social interactions.
+This person knew that they would at some point during the day need to fake emotion, and was ready to do so.
 There is nothing natural about their countenance or the way that they speak, everything seems to be tuned to give off a certain feeling.
 While many might be taken in by these looks, the narrator can see through them.
 This is perhaps because she too has lived this way, she knows what it is to have “secrets” and to see the darkness in the world.

 The speaker can also tell, from the way this person speaks, that each word is “well weighed before” it passes this person’s lips.
 They do nothing instinctually, every little detail is considered and debated over.

 She concludes this section by saying that one might be able to see all of these things about a person but not know why they are acting, or are living, this way.
 One is unable to fully comprehend the “misery within.”
 This is a warning on the part of the speaker to be careful before judging someone else for the way that they act, as there could be any number of reasons.
 This relates back to the title of the poem, “Secrets.”
 Everyone has them and many will never be revealed.